 The students learned how to use protractors to measure angles.
 Sara showed the class a protractor and told the students that it was a measuring tool.
 She reminded them that they use rulers to measure lengths and scales to find out how much things weigh, and now they’ll explore how to use protractors to find out how many degrees there are in different size angles.
 She distributed protractors for students to examine.
 After a bit, she asked them to describe what they noticed.
 They reported a variety of observations: “It’s round.”
 “It’s half a circle.”
 “It has a hole.”
 “There are two rows of numbers.”
 “The number 90 is in the middle.”
 Sara showed them how to use the protractors, starting with a right angle which they already knew had 90 degrees.
 The students were intent on figuring out how to use the protractors to measure other angles.

 Incorporating Angles into Number Talks

 Sara continued to engage the class with number talks that presented angle measurement problems.
 Here’s the board work from one of these.

 To prepare, Sara and I relied on Chapter 6 from A Collection of Math Lessons from Grades 6 Through 8, a book that Cathy Humphreys and I wrote in 1990.
 That’s the book by my side in the introductory photo of the blog with me on the floor with Pattern Blocks and hinged mirrors.
-I referred to the book as I was teaching.
-When we showed the fourth graders the cover and pointed out the grade levels in the subtitle, they were excited and proud to be doing middle school work.
+An updated version appears in my 2020 book, Welcome to Math Class.